 - We don’t recommend clicking Import Data or performing a re-import between 00:00 and 05:00 UTC.
 During this time, we’ve found PayPal doesn’t always make all transactions available, resulting in missing data in ChartMogul.

 - ChartMogul tracks refunds for PayPal.
 However, PayPal doesn't provide the date of the refund.
 As such, we use the date of the transaction as the refund date.

 - ChartMogul does not support partial refunds.

 - ChartMogul currently supports IPN transaction types with the recurring_* and subscr_* prefixes.
 Read more about IPN transaction types.

 - Taxes billed through PayPal do not follow ChartMogul's default tax handling behavior.
 As such, ChartMogul doesn’t break out taxes into separate line items.
 Instead, they’re included in the following recurring revenue metrics: MRR, ARR, MRR movements, Average revenue per account, and Average sale price.
-Likewise, ChartMogul doesn’t exclude taxes from your Cash flow metrics, such as Net cash flow and Non-recurring revenue.
+Likewise, ChartMogul doesn’t exclude taxes from your cash flow metrics, such as Net Cash Flow and Non-Recurring Cash Flow.
 Learn more about tax handling in ChartMogul.